 Seamless third-party integration

 Integrations, when done proficiently, can help extend the capabilities of your IT infrastructure monitoring tool.
-Albeit not necessary, integrations like ServiceDesk Plus can help assist in finding faults well in advance, so you'll have enough time to convey it directly to your technician and ensure timely action is taken.
+Albeit not necessary, integrations like ServiceDesk Plus can help assist in finding faults well in advance, so you'll have enough time to convey it directly to your technician and ensure timely action is taken and your IT infrastructure management services run uninterrupted.

-OpManager Plus is an advanced monitoring and management solution that boasts exceptional features capable of managing your infrastructure proactively with a systematic approach.
+OpManager Plus is an advanced monitoring and management solution that boasts exceptional IT infrastructure management components capable of managing your infrastructure proactively with a systematic approach.